-All vaccinations (including each COVID-19 vaccine dose and each annual influenza vaccination) administered to workers employed in existing positions and volunteers must be recorded in VaxLink and reported to the Australian Immunisation Register.
-Each worker's Medicare number will be required to report to the Australian Immunisation Register.
+All vaccinations (including annual influenza vaccinations) administered to workers employed in existing positions and volunteers must be recorded in VaxLink and reported to the Australian Immunisation Register.

+Annual influenza vaccinations administered to students must be recorded in the Australian Immunisation Register.
+Each worker's Medicare number will be required to report to the Australian Immunisation Register.2